-NBA Rumors: Nate Robinson Interested In Chicago Bulls’ Return
+NBA Rumors: Nate Robinson Interested In Chicago Bulls Return

 Nate Robinson has been lobbying for an NBA return for months.
 Believing that he can help a team, Robinson decided to play in the NBA Developmental League, according to NBA.com.
 Robinson was hoping to stay fresh and ready in the event an NBA team comes calling.

-One of those NBA teams Nate Robinson hopes picks up the phone is the Chicago Bulls.
+One of those NBA teams Nate Robinson hopes picks up the phone are the Chicago Bulls.
 In an interview with USA Today’s Nina Mandell, Nate Robinson has once again expressed his desire to help his former Bulls’ team.

 “Playoff teams, that could use me right now: The Chicago Bulls for sure, I’m going to say them first because that was one of my favorite places to play.
 I was just disappointed they didn’t give me a contract that they should have after I helped them get to the playoffs and done everything that I did.”